shehjar/CarND_Term2_Project1_EKF/README.md

 ## Basic Build Instructions

-1. Clone this repo.
+1. Clone or download this repo.
 2. Make a build directory: `mkdir build && cd build`
 3. Compile: `cmake .. && make`
    * On windows, you may need to run: `cmake .. -G "Unix Makefiles" && make`
 4. Run it: `./ExtendedKF path/to/input.txt path/to/output.txt`.
 You can find
    some sample inputs in 'data/'.